-The sponsor of the clinical trial is responsible for submitting the IDE application to FDA (§812.40) and obtaining Institutional Review Board (IRB) approval before the study can begin.
+The sponsor of the clinical trial is responsible for submitting the IDE application to the FDA (§812.40) and obtaining Institutional Review Board (IRB) approval before the study can begin.
 Foreign companies wanting to conduct a clinical study in the U.S. MUST have a U.S. sponsor (§812.18).
 Under certain circumstances, the clinical investigator may wish to submit an IDE and would, therefore, also act as the sponsor of the study.

 Study approval must be obtained PRIOR to enrolling patients at the study site.
 Each site must have approval from the reviewing IRB for that site prior to beginning the study.
 For significant risk device studies, in addition to IRB approvals, the sponsor must also have an approved IDE from FDA prior to beginning the study at any site.
-The review of applications to FDA and to the IRBs are independent and, therefore, may be submitted simultaneously.
+The review of applications by the FDA and the IRBs are independent and, therefore, may be submitted simultaneously.

 Formal Guidance Meetings

 Determination Meeting - A sponsor or applicant anticipating the submission of a PMA may submit a written request to discuss the type of valid scientific evidence that will be necessary to demonstrate that the device is effective for its intended use.
 This meeting is to focus on the broad outline of clinical trial design.
 The request and summary information for a meeting should be submitted as a pre-IDE submission and identified as a determination meeting request.
-FDA’s determination is provided to the applicant in writing within 30 days following the meeting.
+FDA’s determination is provided to the applicant via email within 30 days following the meeting.